Welcome to my website!

 One of the joys of ageing is dealing with technology.
 Like Marmite you either love or hate it.
 I like to think I embrace it but sometimes it does get the better of me.

 It can be useful for improving the quality of life from internet information to a smart home.
 In contrast however the speed at which things change is a cause for concern.
 Software upgrades for example are both costly and often unnecessary and the introduction of subscriptions gets the consumer over a barrel.
-The old adage if it’s not broken don’t fix it clearly does apply to software.
+The old adage if it’s not broken don’t fix it clearly does not apply to software.
 Why?
 I ask myself.
 It appears to me that the programmers have nothing better to do and constant changing things keeps them in work and forces us to be dependent on them.

 On a similar theme the Laws of Association Football are constantly changing.
 When I played at Amateur Level the Laws were quite clear.
 If you deliberately handled the ball in the penalty Area it was handball and a penalty.
 Today no one seems clear on what constitutes handball.
 With talk of unnatural hand position, it is hardly surprising we are all confused but like the computer programmers the Football authorities have to keep their jobs and need to be seen controlling the game.
 It also keeps them one step ahead of the pundits who often seem clueless as to what the Referees Instructions are or have been told.
 Often someone is trying to make a name for themselves by coming up with something different without just cause.